etleap/terraform-provider-etleap/docs/data-sources/connection_oracle_sharded.md

 - `active` (Boolean) Whether this connection has been marked as active.
 - `cdc_enabled` (Boolean) Should Etleap use replication logs to capture changes from this database?
 This setting cannot be changed later.
+- `certificate` (String) The TLS certificate used to verify the server's identity and encrypt data in transit.
+If not specified, the AWS RDS global certificate bundle will be used.
+Should only be specified if `requireSslAndValidateCertificate` is set to `true`.
 - `create_date` (String) The date and time when then the connection was created.
 - `default_update_schedule` (Attributes List) When an update schedule is not defined for a connection, the default schedule is used.
 The default defined individually per `pipelineMode` and may be subject to change. (see [below for nested schema](#nestedatt--default_update_schedule))
 - `id` (String) The ID of this resource.
 - `name` (String) The unique name of this connection.
+- `require_ssl_and_validate_certificate` (Boolean)
 - `schema` (String) If not specified, the default schema will be used.
 - `shards` (Attributes List) (see [below for nested schema](#nestedatt--shards))
 - `status` (String) The current status of the connection. must be one of ["UNKNOWN", "UP", "DOWN", "RESIZE", "MAINTENANCE", "QUOTA", "CREATING"]